charlypg/Balzax/README.md

 #### Rendering

-After 1 500 000 learning steps, the following result is obtained :
+After 1 500 000 learning steps, the following result is obtained.
+The balls are in blue while the goal is in red.

 https://user-images.githubusercontent.com/91844362/174491520-8bf9e437-6964-4cae-a90a-182c78f81844.mp4